zteitler/2021C-405/_hw/hw0.md

 4. Read [Self-Explanation Training for Mathematics Students]( https://www.lboro.ac.uk/media/media/schoolanddepartments/mathematics-education-centre/downloads/research/SE-booklet.pdf).
     Write a self-explanation of Practice Proof 1.

+    If you've already written a self-explanation of Practice Proof 1 (e.g., in one of my previous classes) then write a self-explanation of Practice Proof 2.

 5. (About yourself) Answer the questions.
 This will not be graded for correctness.